sakth1x02/ror-app-infra-ecs-sakthibalan/ROR_infra/ecr_hosting/README.md

-# ECR Hostimg Terraform Infrastructure
+# ECR Hosting Terraform Infrastructure

 This directory contains Terraform code to provision AWS infrastructure for a Ruby on Rails application using ECS, RDS, S3, ALB (ELB), IAM, VPC, and Secrets Manager.